o2lab/go2/race_checker/README.md

 `-focus`: Limit the analysis scope to a list of packages, separated by comas.

+`-ptrAnalysis`: Show occasions of pointer analysis returning multiple targets.
+Used for debugging purposes only.

 ### Example

 Try some tests in the `tests` folder: